-In this environment of heightened uncertainty these seven tips for investing are particularly relevant in times of volatility:
+In this environment of heightened uncertainty these eight tips for investing are particularly relevant in times of volatility:

 Compound interest is magical!
 The value of $1 invested in 1900, allowing for the reinvestment of dividends and interest along the way, by the end of May would have been worth $243 if invested in cash, $901 if invested in bonds and $757,136 if invested in shares.
 (Of course this is pre tax and fees but the relativities remain the same.)
 The higher end point for shares reflects their higher long term return.
 So to grow our wealth we need to have a long term exposure to growth assets like shares.